 "I’ve seen a few more hurdles than others," Thioune tells me when we chat after the press conference.
 "The color of my skin might have played a role in not getting over some hurdles but whether or not that's true I don’t know."

-Thioune, born near Osnabrück in the northeast of Germany, loved playing so much that when he first got a chance to play competitive football at youth level he took a step back because he realized he wasn’t having as much fun.
+Thioune, born near Osnabrück in the northwest of Germany, loved playing so much that when he first got a chance to play competitive football at youth level he took a step back because he realized he wasn’t having as much fun.
 Having rediscovered it, he made his way through the amateur leagues (not an academy) before eventually enjoy a solid professional career that included over 100 games in the second division.

 When his body could no longer keep up, he moved into coaching.
 At Osnabrück, Thioune, 44, has coached youth teams, worked in scouting and implemented a philosophy in a youth academy.
 He excelled on the Fußball-Lehrer coaching course (the highest coaching qualification in the country) and is still in touch with classmate Julian Nagelsmann.

 "I’ve learned that in life every step must be taken and sometimes each one takes longer… It showed me that even when the road is a little bumpy, I can still take it," Thioune says.